UniMath/agda-unimath/src/metric-spaces/pointwise-continuous-maps-metric-spaces.lagda.md

 ## Properties

-### The Cartesian product of pointwise continuous functions on metric spaces
+### The Cartesian product of pointwise continuous maps on metric spaces

 ```agda
 module _